PiSaucer/VanillaTweaksBedrock/LEGAL_DISCLAIMER.md

 # Vanilla Tweaks ─ Terms and Usage

+Regarding using Vanilla Tweaks in your own projects

 It is perfectly fine for anyone to use, modify and share our packs within their projects for the betterment of the community.
 However, you may only do so if it does not infringe on the following terms and conditions: